grillo/grillo-docs/docs/grillo-console/data/download_manager.md

 # Download Manager

 :::note
-Sensor data are stored in the long archive once per hour 10 minutes after every hour.
-You may need to wait up to an hour for your latest data to arrive.
-If this is a problem for you, please enquire with us, archival frequency is configurable.
+Sensor data are archived in 10-minute-long segments so you may need to wait up to 10 minutes until your latest data arrive.
 :::